 You will prepare and present three presentations.
-The best way to get a passing grade for this course is to give all assigned speeches, take a multipart examination, and maintain a journal.
+The best way to get a passing grade for this course is to give all assigned speeches and take a multipart examination.
 These assignments will all be graded.
 In addition to completing these assignments, you are expected to participate in other in-class activities and exercises.